JADE: Expert-Grounded Dynamic Evaluation for Open-Ended Professional Tasks: Experiments

 \textbf{Model Robustness.} JADE remains effective across different backbones, achieving $r=0.827$ (GPT-4.1) and $r=0.841$ (Gemini-3-flash).
 Both variants outperform the vanilla baseline and stay close to the main setting, indicating strong model-agnostic robustness.

-\textbf{Score Calibration.} Beyond correlation, rigorous evaluation requires well-calibrated absolute scores.
-Vanilla LLM-as-Judge exhibits severe score inflation, averaging 80.1\% versus 48.5\% by human experts—a 31.6-point gap.
-Full JADE reduces this inflation to 15.0 points, producing more calibrated evaluations that reflect professional quality levels.
-Similar improvements are observed for GPT-4.1 and Gemini-3-flash, confirming the generality of the framework.
+\textbf{Score Calibration.} Beyond correlation, rigorous evaluation should avoid systematically inflated absolute scores.
+Vanilla LLM-as-Judge tends to score substantially higher than human experts on average, while Full JADE produces stricter scores that better reflect professional quality levels.
+Similar trends are observed for GPT-4.1 and Gemini-3-flash, suggesting that this behavior is not tied to a single backbone.

 \textbf{Reproducibility.} Low variance across runs ($\sigma = 1.12\%$; Figure~\ref{fig:stability}) emerges as a byproduct of principled, expert-grounded evaluation.
 Deterministic skill activation eliminates arbitrary variation, while structured decomposition bounds the stochasticity inherent in LLM-based judgment.